biurad/php-cache/README.md

 $cache->delete('stats.products_count');
 ```

-If you want a quick caching strategy for your application, use PSR-16 caching strategy.
-Its so simple and straight forward.

-> For manipulation with cache using psr-16, we use the `BiuradPHP\Cache\CacheItemPool`:
+### For manipulation with cache using [PSR-16], we use the `Biurad\Cache\CacheItemPool`:

 ---

+If you want a bit advanced caching stratagy above [PSR-16], [PSR-6] is what you need, has a cool way of invalidating a missed cache.

 ```php
 use BiuradPHP\Cache\CacheItemPool;